rasachdev/data146/project1.md

 7. The ```.loc``` gets information from its label, while ```.iloc``` gets information from its integer position.

 8. An API stands for Application Programming Interface.
 It is used to send and get data by code.
+Here is an example:
 ```
 import requests